wangkaim8/SPECFEM3D_ANAT/README.md

 ## Authors

 * **Kai Wang** - *Initial work* - [Kai Wang](https://sites.google.com/view/kaikaiwang)

+Codes of measure_adj and seis_process are fully credited to Prof. Qinya Liu, Prof. Carl Tape and their collaborators.

 Please contact me (wangkaim8@gmail.com) if you want to participat in this project.